-Question Page references Comment references market developments stimulate consumer-centred incentives for DSF.
-We propose that the following also be recognised as a key challenge: System visibility, planning and operation: The efficient operation of DER depends heavily on the visibility of the flexible resources available and real-time network conditions.
+Question Page references Comment market developments stimulate consumer-centred incentives for DSF.
+We propose that the following also be recognised as a key challenge: • System visibility, planning and operation: The efficient operation of DER depends heavily on the visibility of the flexible resources available and real-time network conditions.
 To facilitate visibility of these to the system operator, networks require better access to data including third-party data such as smart meter data and location of DER (e.g. vehicle registrations).
 As well as improving the visibility of low voltage network conditions, access to this data will support identification of trends in technology adoption and utilisation to inform local and national planning and forecasts.
-Coordination and sharing of data in a way that manages privacy while enabling optimal operation of distributed resources must be coordinated between national and local network over operation and planning periods.
+Coordination and sharing of data in a way that manages privacy while enabling optimal operation of the network is needed, as in many cases data is not accessible to networks at the granularity or timeliness required to enable this. • As wholesale market prices become more volatile, the impact of these signals on the operation of distributed resources must be coordinated between national and local network operators over operation and planning periods.
 A degree of real-time coordination will be needed at a local level to optimise the use of electricity network capacity (i.e. smooth peaks in demand).
-The conflicts and synergies between national and local requirements must be understood and coordinated to ensure optimal whole energy system operation and to achieve the energy transition at the lowest overall cost 5 Do you agree that these are the key issues in relation to ancillary services with 100%RE?
-If you disagree, what is your view and the reasoning for it? p21, p74 to consumers.
-We broadly agree with the key issues raised and propose the following be considered: (d) How collaboration between the system operator, EDBs, retailers/aggregators and consumers will maximise access and participation of distributed resources in energy markets, including ancillary services.
+The conflicts and synergies between national and local requirements must be understood and coordinated to ensure optimal whole energy system operation and to achieve the energy transition at the lowest overall cost to consumers.
+5 Do you agree that these are the key issues in relation to ancillary services with 100%RE?
+If you disagree, what is your view and the reasoning for it? p21, p74 We broadly agree with the key issues raised and propose the following be considered: (d) How collaboration between the system operator, EDBs, retailers/aggregators and consumers will maximise access and participation of distributed resources in energy markets, including ancillary services.
 This collaboration is needed to ensure the full value stack is considered and made accessible in a manner which asset owners can respond to.
 6 Do you agree that these are the key issues in relation to price signalling with 100%RE as summarised in paragraph 3.42 p24, p88 No comment